 However, if you care about supporting denser and more urban redevelopment, or helping people own fewer cars, or being relevant to the lives of service workers, or serving students who travel all day, then you’re missing a crucial fact: the proposed all-day frequency.

 Frequency is best described by headway, the elapsed time between consecutive trips on a line.
 The headway is also the maximum waiting time, and half of it is the average waiting time.
 Add those to the much-advertised travel time (technically called in-vehicle travel time or IVTT) and you have a sense of how long a real-life trip will be.
-And those are the realities that will ultimately drive ridership.
+Those are the realities that will ultimately drive ridership.

 This makes all the difference in the comparison above.
 The Gold Line can be expected to run every 15 minutes or better all day, which is pretty much the industry standard for light rail, though some agencies run less service during the late evening.
 Meanwhile, the Metrolink commuter rail line in this comparison runs every 60-180 minutes midday.